 Annual subscription model

-The annual subscription-based model allows research groups to subscribe to their selected number of compute and storage resources on a yearly basis.
+The annual subscription-based model allows research groups to subscribe to their selected number of compute nodes on a yearly basis.
 The resources that a research group subscribes to will be dedicated for use by their condo job queue.
-All of the hardware is purchased and maintained by the CARC throughout the course of the subscription term.
+All of the hardware is purchased and maintained by CARC throughout the course of the subscription term.

 Traditional purchase model